 According to a 2010 study, patients who received palliative care experienced less depression, experienced a better quality of life and lived, on average, more than two months longer than those who did not receive such care.

 One of the advantages of hospice care is that it cares for the family as well as the patient.
 Respite care, counseling and therapy are all services that hospice care provides.

 How can a patient find a hospice provider?

-A physician or medical care facility is usually the first contact for a patient or family.
+A physician or medical care facility is usually the first contact for a patient or family looking for hospice care.
 There are also national hospice locators, such as the National Hospice and Palliative Care Organization, which can help find a hospice provider.

-Seniorly.com can also help you find local communities that specialize in hospice care.
-Call us today to speak with a Family Coordinator and we'll connect you with the type of care that's right for your family.
+Seniorly can also help you find local communities that specialize in hospice care.
+Call us today to speak with a local senior living expert and we'll connect you with the type of care that's right for your family.
 You can reach us at (415) 570-4370.